Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-340.
 Qualifications of training managers and principal instructors.

-A. The training program shall employ a training manager who:
+A. The training program must employ a training manager who:

-2. Has demonstrated experience, education, or training in the construction industry including: lead or asbestos abatement, painting, carpentry, renovation, remodeling, occupational safety and health, or industrial hygiene.
+2. Has demonstrated experience, education, or training in the construction industry, including lead or asbestos abatement, painting, carpentry, renovation, remodeling, occupational safety and health, and industrial hygiene.

-B. The training program shall employ a qualified principal instructor, designated by the training manager, for each course who:
+B. The training program must employ a qualified principal instructor, designated by the training manager, for each course who:

-2. Successfully completed a minimum of 16 hours of any EPA-accredited or board-approved lead-specific training; and
+2. Has successfully completed a minimum of 16 hours of any EPA-accredited or board-approved lead-specific training; and

-3. Demonstrated experience, education or training in lead or asbestos abatement, painting, carpentry, renovation, remodeling, occupational safety and health, or industrial hygiene.
+3. Has demonstrated experience, education, or training in lead or asbestos abatement, painting, carpentry, renovation, remodeling, occupational safety and health, or industrial hygiene.

-C. Documentation of all principal instructor qualifications shall be reviewed and approved by the board prior to the principal instructor teaching in an accredited lead training program.
+C. Documentation of all principal instructor qualifications must be reviewed and approved by the board prior to the principal instructor teaching in an accredited lead training program.

 Statutory Authority